Her Campus Logo Her Campus Logo

 Wisconsin '26

 Hi!
-I’m Ruby Farnham, a managing editor for Her Campus WI.
-Originally from Superior, Wisconsin, I’m a sophomore at UW, studying Human Development and Communication Sciences.
+I’m Ruby Farnham, Co-President at Her Campus WI.
+Originally from Superior, Wisconsin, I’m a junior at UW, studying Human Development and Communication Sciences.
 You could describe me as a feminist, a Swiftie, an optimist, a camp counselor, and of course a writer!
 Thank you for reading my articles.